How to Be on a Nonprofit Board Without Regretting It

 - Who is the CEO or Executive Director?

 Find out as much as you can about the person leading the organization.
 Has she been there long?
 Has there been frequent turnover in this position?
-If so, that could indicate that there are internal problems, such as a cantankerous board or deep-seated financial problems.
+If so, that could indicate that there are internal problems, such as a cantankerous board or deep-seated financial issues.

 - How long do board members serve?